Stroke & Vascular Disorders

 • Indirect fistulas preventive measures include control of the risk factors: hypertension, atherosclerosis, and thrombophilia. |

-Most direct carotid-cavernous fistulas occur after trauma.
-Therefore, protection against head trauma is reasonable.
-A high level of suspicion for a fistula is warranted when severe head trauma is associated with typical neuro-ophthalmological signs.
-Iatrogenic related direct fistula can be prevented best by thorough knowledge of the patient’s carotid vasculature and medical history.
+As most direct carotid-cavernous fistulas occur after trauma, head protection against trauma is reasonable.
+Iatrogenic related direct fistula can be prevented by thorough knowledge of the patient’s carotid vasculature and medical history.
 For example, inadvertent creation of a direct fistula during transsphenoidal surgery for pituitary adenoma is more common in patients with a history of previous transsphenoidal surgery or radiation treatment.
-Assessing patient’s unique vasculature with magnetic resonance or digital subtraction angiography before tumor resection may inadvertent creation of a direct carotid-cavernous fistula during operation (50).
+Preoperative evaluation of intracranial vasculature with magnetic resonance or digital subtraction angiography may prevent creation of a direct carotid-cavernous fistula during tumor resection (50).

 Although there is no proven way to reduce the incidence of indirect carotid-cavernous fistulas, treating hypertension, atherosclerosis, and thrombophilia seems sensible.

 Because direct carotid-cavernous fistulas typically present with prominent orbital or ocular congestion, the main differential diagnoses include orbital processes such as thyroid eye (Graves) disease, idiopathic orbital inflammation (inflammatory orbital pseudotumor), orbital cellulitis, intraorbital tumor (eg, meningioma), or the various other causes of cavernous sinus syndrome (eg, carotid-cavernous thrombosis or Tolosa-Hunt syndrome).
-The main factor that distinguishes direct carotid-cavernous fistulas from these other entities is its typical association with acute, severe head trauma.
+The main distinguishing aspect is the association of direct carotid-cavernous fistulas with recent, severe head trauma.

-In contrast, indirect carotid-cavernous fistulas present more insidiously, and their clinical manifestations may be overlooked or confused with benign entities such as conjunctivitis.
-One specific sign that distinguishes both direct and indirect carotid-cavernous fistulas from other disease entities is the presence of a characteristic orbital bruit.
+In contrast, indirect carotid-cavernous fistulas present more insidiously and are confused with benign entities such as conjunctivitis.
+One distinguishing feature of both direct and indirect carotid-cavernous fistulas is the presence of orbital bruit on auscultation.
 In almost all cases, the appropriate imaging study will reveal the diagnosis.
-In absence of imaging, the following pearls can help distinguish carotid-cavernous fistulas from other masqueraders:
+In absence of imaging, the following pearls can help distinguish carotid-cavernous fistulas from other masqueraders.

 Direct carotid-cavernous fistulas.

 Thyroid eye disease.
 Though thyroid eye disease may present with exophthalmos and limitation of ocular movement, it usually does so in a subacute manner and without trauma.
-In addition, it typically involves both eyes (although asymmetrically) with upper eyelid retraction being its hallmark.
+Typically, both eyes are involved asymmetrically, with characteristic retraction of the upper eyelid.
 Chemosis and conjunctival injection are less common and not as prominent compared to direct carotid-cavernous fistulas (11).

 Orbital cellulitis.
-This condition may also present with severe proptosis, eyelid edema, pain with extraocular eye movements, and vision loss.
-However, infection occurs over several days and often have a history of upper respiratory infection, nasal congestion, or sinusitis preceding the orbital signs.
-In addition, these patients typically have constitutional symptoms such as fever, decrease in appetite, or malaise.
-This entity typically will respond to the appropriate intravenous antibiotic (92).
+This condition presents with severe proptosis, eyelid edema, pain with extraocular eye movements, and vision loss.
+However, infection occurs over several days and is often preceded by upper respiratory infection, nasal congestion, or sinusitis.
+Infection is associated with constitutional symptoms such as fever, decreased appetite, or malaise.
+Cellulitis responds to antibiotics (95).

 Intraorbital tumor.
-The many types of intraorbital tumors also can present with proptosis, paralytic or restrictive ocular movements, and vision loss, especially if they involve the orbital apex.
-However, orbital tumors typically grow slowly over time; thus, their clinical features are usually more insidious.
+Many intraorbital tumors present with proptosis, paralytic or restrictive ocular movements, and vision loss, especially if they involve the orbital apex.
+The orbital tumors present more insidiously as they typically grow slowly.
 Corkscrew conjunctival vessels are not found with intraorbital tumors.

 Vertebral-venous fistula.
-A case report describes a vertebral-venous fistula that presented with ocular symptoms attributable to a carotid cavernous fistula, but angiography demonstrated a vertebral-venous fistula.
-Although extremely rare, it should be kept in mind if carotid angiography is normal in a patient with symptoms consistent with a carotid cavernous fistula (34).
+A case of vertebral-venous fistula resembling a carotid cavernous fistula was diagnosed by angiography.
+Although extremely rare, it should be kept in mind if carotid angiography is normal in a patient with symptoms consistent with a carotid cavernous fistula (33).

 Indirect (“dural”) carotid-cavernous fistulas.
 In addition to the above differential diagnoses, indirect carotid-cavernous fistulas initially may be confused with simple ocular inflammation including blepharitis, conjunctivitis, episcleritis, or scleritis.
 However, indirect carotid-cavernous fistulas are not associated with discharge and will not resolve with topical antibiotics or anti-inflammatory medications.
 The conjunctival or scleral injection associated with these ocular inflammatory diseases can be discriminated from the typical radial, corkscrew vessels of carotid-cavernous fistulas.
 Lastly, cranial nerve palsies and other intracranial manifestations (eg, headache or transient ischemic attacks) occur frequently in indirect carotid-cavernous fistulas but not in these ocular inflammatory conditions.